DJDanl/cpp-docs.pt-br/docs/dotnet/set-stl-clr.md

 ## <a name="operatorgt-set-stlclr"></a><a name="op_gteq"></a>operador&gt;= (conjunto) (STL/CLR)

-Lista maior ou igual a comparação.
+Lista maior ou igual comparação.

 ### <a name="syntax"></a>Sintaxe